DanielSparta/RAT-Project-2024/README.md

 # Why my RAT is better than the others?
 - Windows defender full bypass using Exclude list.
 - Windows defender Exclude list bypass (app not showing at windows defender GUI whitelist while it is).
-- Persistence (using task scheduler, every 5 minutes the program restarting if not opened).
+- Persistence (using task scheduler).
 - NET Framework, tested at the latest windows 11, 10, 8 versions.
 - Open source & Easy to contact the developer